luziferius/MTGDeckConverter/README.rst

 Input formats
 +++++++++++++

-These formats can be read:
+These deck formats can be read:

-- Currently None
+- CSV files exported from https://tappedout.com

 Output formats
 ++++++++++++++

-These formats can be written:
+These deck formats can be written:

 - Currently None